WeimarGitHub/pythonpaint/README.md

 # PythonPaint README

 Hi guys, WeimarGitHub here.
-Thank you for downloading the repository for PYTHONPAINT DEMO Our Content is on GitHub and ONLY on GitHub.
+Thank you for downloading the repository for PYTHONPAINT DEMO.
+Our Content is on GitHub and ONLY on GitHub.
 If you see any other websites promoting my content, it's probably fake.

 About how you can use this project